Particularly Exciting Experiments in Psychology

 This suggests that, like in humans, expression discrimination in capuchin monkeys may rely on processing configural relations between individual face features.

 Calcutt and colleagues found that tufted capuchins can discriminate facial expressions, and may rely on similar processes as humans to do so.
-Palermo and colleagues (online first, Journal of Experimental Psychology: Human Perception and Performance) examined perceptual underpinnings of individual differences in this ability in humans.
+Palermo and colleagues (2018, Journal of Experimental Psychology: Human Perception and Performance) examined perceptual underpinnings of individual differences in this ability in humans.

 Specifically, they were interested in adaptive coding, which reflects calibration of perception to optimize sensitivity to novel input.
 On each trial participants saw an "antiexpression" adaptor face, and then had to judge the expression of a subsequent neutral face as happy, angry, sad, or scared.